TheExceptionist/chocolateQuest/README.md

 [![Build Status](https://travis-ci.org/superpatosainz/chocolateQuest.svg)](https://travis-ci.org/superpatosainz/chocolateQuest)

 ^^
-**not** guaranteed to always pass, go look at the travis history for the last passed built
+**not** guaranteed to always pass, go look at the travis history for the last passed build

 So, here's the deal:
 =======